Importing Transactions

 1. Download a CSV file from your client’s bank or provider.

-2. In Digits, go to Accounting → Ledger.
+2. Go to Accounting → Ledger.

 3. Click the dropdown next to New Transaction → Import Bank Transactions.